 The legal term is this context is “inverse condemnation.”
 Inverse condemnation occurs when a governmental body takes property in fact, but opts not to exercise the power of eminent domain, thus depriving the property owner of compensation.

 The term also can include a governmental action that substantially interferes with, or deprives a person of, the use of his or her property in whole or in part, even if title to the land itself is not taken.
-These claims usually are associated with the state or municipalities declaring privilege over an easement of some sort, but through the years the charge has been made against an array of different actions – including bureaucratic delays that affected property and investment values – imposed by New Hampshire cities and towns.
+These claims usually are associated with the state or municipalities declaring privilege over an easement of some sort.
+However, through the years the charge has been made against an array of different actions imposed by New Hampshire cities and towns.
+These actions include bureaucratic delays that affected property and investment values.

-Kingston sought to nullify the plans since DOT never held a vote on it, and asked for damages as compensation for what it considered an inverse condemnation.
+Kingston sought to nullify the plans since DOT never held a vote on it.
+The firm asked for damages as compensation for what it considered an inverse condemnation.
 The presence of a drainage easement stopped it from getting full use of its property, Kingston asserted, and the eminent domain delays constituted inverse condemnation.

 The trial court agreed, but the Supreme Court reversed the ruling on appeal.
 In its opinion the court said the DOT never actually initiated condemnation proceedings; therefore, the rules governing the voiding of the plan did not apply.
 As such, the delays could not constitute a taking.